luisdavidgarcia/tracker_rpi_improved/README.md

 # PSCYO Analysis
 - Fully python based
 - Yolov4 Detection and SORT tracking
-- RFID matching methods based on Pandas
+- RFID matching methods based on Pandas framework
 - More information can be found on the following [github link](https://github.com/tf4ong/PSYCO)